-The development of the port-city of Tarragona is expressed morphologically by a gradual extent of the harbour.
-The port had first to develop and then adapt to remain competitive.
-Through time, the harbour needed larger protected basins, deeper basins and accesses, longer docks adapted to changing ships and changing logistics related to the load and unload of ships, larger areas to handle the goods, and improved interoperability system between different means of transportation (ships/trains/trucks).
-The new infrastructures contributed to improve the connectivity of the port to regional and international maritime routes (harbour) but also to better connect the port city through its hinterland and Spain mainland (roads, railways, highways).
+The development of the port-city of Tarragona is expressed morphologically by a gradual extension of the harbour.
+The port had first to develop and then to adapt to remain competitive.
+Through time, the harbour needed larger protected basins, deeper basins and accesses, longer docks adapted to changing ships and changing logistics related to the loading and unloading of ships, larger areas to handle goods, and improved interoperability system between different modes of transportation (ships/trains/trucks).
+The new intermodal infrastructures contributed to improve the connectivity of the port to regional and international maritime routes (harbour) but also to better connect the port city to its hinterland (roads, railways, highways).

-In consequence, the development of the connectivity of the port led to the segmentation the environments of the Francolí delta.
+Consequently, the development of the connectivity of the port led to the segmentation the environments of the Francolí delta.
 The river is a conveyor of water and sediment connecting the watershed to the sea in a source-to-sink continuum.
 The construction of the railways during the first globalisation wave and the highways during the second globalisation wave contributed to segment the upstream and downstream continuity of deltaic plain.
-To protect the Lower City and the urbanised areas spreading towards the deltaic plain from catastrophic flash floods, important embankments were also built along the river Francolí.
-This conducted to disconnect the river channel from the flood plain.
-The lower channelisation of the Francolí conduct now the water and sediment directly towards the sea and the harbour area.
+To protect the Lower City and the urbanised areas spreading towards the deltaic plain from catastrophic flash floods, large embankments were built along the Francolí river.
+This conducted water and sediment directly towards the sea in the harbour area.
 In the delta front of the Francolí, the strategy of the engineers was to route the sediments always further away from the harbour basins towards the south-west since the late 1820’s – early 1830’s onwards to avoid sediment deposition inside the harbour basins.
-However, this strategy changed in the 1990’s.
-The construction of jetties and platforms perpendicular to the coastline in the south-west of the river mouth definitely trapped the outlet of the Francolí within the harbour.
+However, this strategy changed in the 1990’s, when construction of jetties and platforms perpendicular to the coastline in the south-west of the river mouth, trapped the outlet of the Francolí within the harbour.

-In this new context, waves and storms that were mainly contributing to redistribute sediments along the coast or to the offshore (Period 1), are not active anymore.
-In place of that, regular dredgings are necessary to prevent the formation of a delta within the harbour.
-The harbour creates a break in the land-ocean continuum becoming the main sink of the fluvial inputs coming from the Francolí River.
-The coast presents a compartmented management due to the structures along the coast.
-Beach nourishments are regularly conducted at the Playa del Miracle to the north and Playa de la Pineda to the south (Canovas et al., 2011).
-In addition, a groyne was also built in the 1980’s to limit the movement of the sediments of the La Pineda beach (Espigo dels Prats).
+In this new context, waves and storms that were mainly contributing to redistribute sediment along the coast or to the offshore (Period 1), were not active anymore.
+In place of that, periodic dredging was necessary to prevent formation of a delta within the harbour.
+The harbour thus creates a break in the land-ocean continuum becoming the main sink of the fluvial sediments coming from the Francolí River and redistribution along the coastline must now be taken over by humans.
+Consequently, beach nourishments must be conducted at the Playa del Miracle to the north and Playa de la Pineda to the south (Canovas et al., 2011).
+In addition, a 600 m groyne was built in the 1980’s to stop sediment movement from La Pineda beach into the harbour (Espigo dels Prats).

-The current harbour layout led to intensified dredging in the basins and at the river mouth, and artificial nourishment in the local beaches compensate the reduction of sediment discharge originally supplied by the river.
-Sediment movements in the Francolí delta are now totally managed by humans.
+The present harbour layout led to intensified dredging in the basins and at the river mouth, and artificial nourishment of the local beaches compensates the reduction of sediment input originally supplied by the river.
+As a result, sediment movements in the Francolí delta are now totally managed by humans.

 Hybrid urban deltas through time